-When I talk to people at their free CV consultation, the main thing I have to keep reminding them is that they don’t need to tell their life story in their CV or Covering Letter.
-A lot of people find it difficult to be concise and edit (read slash and burn) their career history; but if your info is not of the slightest interest or use to the recruiter, then it shouldn’t be in your CV.
+When I used to talk to people in depth during a CV consultation, the thing I had to constantly keep reminding them was not to tell their life story in their CV or cover letter.
+People seems to find it really difficult to be concise and edit (read slash and burn) their career history, but if your info isn’t of the slightest interest to the recruiter, then it shouldn’t be in your CV.
 This is how the process of getting a new job works:

 Think how you scan through an article in a magazine or online looking for the bits you need because that’s how people read a CV.

 Put a Skills Summary on the first page, and add any Key Achievements to the first page as well (but only if you have any really brilliant ones).
 Now is not the time to be modest!